 Feeding Polar Parrot Cichlid Fry

 The mouths of the fry are very small, so you should start by feeding them with freshly hatched baby brine shrimps.
 These are a good source of protein and will promote the quick growth of the fish.

 Once the fry gains some size, you can feed them with fry pellet food.
-Some of the best food for the Polar parrot’s fry are Tetra Cichlid Balanced diet flake food, Northfin Cichlid formula pellet, API fish food Pellets, etc. Flake foods are more convenient as they are easy to break and turn into small pieces that the fry can chew on.
+Some of the best food for the Polar parrot’s fry are Tetra Cichlid, Balanced diet flake food, Northfin Cichlid formula pellets, API fish food Pellets, etc. Flake foods are more convenient as they are easy to break and turn into small pieces that the fry can chew on.
 You can also use other small-sized fish food.

 The Polar Parrot Cichlids are one of the best-looking Cichlids that you can get right now.
 In my opinion, they are the cutest freshwater fish.

 Watching them swim peacefully in your aquarium is truly amazing.
 They are very hardy in nature and rarely get any disease, they have very few requirements, and even a beginner fish keeper can keep them.
 The Polar Parrot Cichlids are one of the easiest fish from the Cichlid family to breed.

 So, if you want a cool fish in your aquarium tank and if you are looking to breed fish for profit but don’t want to breed guppies or other livebearers anymore, then Polar Parrot Cichlids are perfect for you.